EN

 Let’s see how to solve this,

-So our first requirement is to collect all the data from source side, to achieve this we need a “Source Connector”.
-The responsibility of source connector is to collect the data from source data source and push that information to Kafka topic.
+So our first requirement is to collect all the data from the source side, to achieve this we need a “Source Connector”.
+The responsibility of the source connector is to collect the data from the source data source and push that information to Kafka topic.
 In Data Pipeline Source connectors are the “Publishers”.
 There are two types of source connectors namely JDBC Source connector and Debezium Source Connector.
-In this looking into JDBC source connector it helps transfer data from database to Kafka.
+In this looking into JDBC source connector helps transfer data from database to Kafka.

 In a nutshell, JDBC source connector helps transfer data from database to Kafka, while JDBC sink connector transfer data from Kafka to any external databases.